cuijiyao01/docker-k8s-training/sample-app/exercise_02_ads_db.md

 ## Scope

-- In this second exercise we will focus on the **setup of Bulletinboard-Ads Database**, where the Bulletinboard-Ads Microservice can store the advertisements (See picture below).
+- In this second exercise we will focus on the **setup of bulletinboard-ads database**, where the bulletinboard-ads microservice can store the advertisements (See picture below).
 - Since a database needs to store data, we will use a **Statefulset** with only one instance (replica count=1).
 - As database we will use Postgresql, where on DockerHub we can find a well suiting official [Postgresql Docker image](https://hub.docker.com/_/postgres/).
 - The Postgresql Docker image gives us the possibility to override several default values via **environment variables** for e.g. the location for the database files (`PGDATA`) and the superuser password (`POSTGRES_PASSWORD`).
 (Information needed in step 3)